f-i/pySNPAAMapper/README.txt

 double-stranded DNA, upstream is toward the 5' end of the coding strand for the gene in question and downstream is toward the 3' end.

+A chromosome (Ran Se Ti) is a DNA molecule with part or all of the genetic material of an organism.

 UTR3Start UTR5Start
 UTR3End UTR5End
 downstreamStart upstreamStart